Loading [MathJax]/jax/output/HTML-CSS/jax.js

 In addition, we calculate the torque about the center of mass due to all the forces acting on the particles in the center of mass reference frame.
 We calculate the time derivative of the angular momentum of the system with respect to the center of mass in the center of mass reference frame and then apply

-This page titled 21.3: Translational and Rotational Equations of Motion is shared under a not declared license and was authored, remixed, and/or curated by Peter Dourmashkin (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 21.3: Translational and Rotational Equations of Motion is shared under a not declared license and was authored, remixed, and/or curated by Peter Dourmashkin (MIT OpenCourseWare) via source content that was edited to the style and standards of the LibreTexts platform.